Patty8122/auction-website/README.md

 # topics-software
-The repository for the Topics in Software auction site project
+The repository for the Topics in Software auction site project.

 ## Overview
 This project is set up using Docker Compose to simplify the development and deployment process.